Is Everything Actually an Exercise in Futility?

 The next thing I knew I was in deep in contemplation.

 Let’s be honest.
 Most of us do not ever really change our minds, our behavior, or our lives.
 That’s not a critique, it is simply the truth.
-In fact, based on ongoing research about our brains, apparently our minds are mostly made up before we even engage.
+In fact, based on ongoing research about our brains, apparently our minds are mostly made up before we even engage them.
 We’re just looking for information or a story to justify what we already have unconsciously concluded.
-Barring a Road-to-Damascus experience such as Paul the Apostle’s that fundamentally disrupts our perspective, it seems we are destined to stay firmly rooted in our belief systems.
+Barring a Road-to-Damascus experience such as Paul the Apostle’s that fundamentally disrupts our perspective, it seems we are destined to stay firmly rooted in our beliefs.

 Said a friend, “I’m only as open-minded as my closed mind will permit.”

 We could then say it is all an exercise in futility, though that feels rather hopeless.
 Or we could insist on the notion of freedom to choose, except if we look deeply into our lives we will mostly conclude that that is an illusion.
 (See The Way of Powerlessness by Wayne Liquorman, or Alan Watts’ The Wisdom of Insecurity if you’d like to explore the illusion further.)

 Given this, why in the world would we then make any effort to engage, or work on our own development, or even act to any seeming purpose?

 Sometime in the past someone told me, “Understand that little you do will matter, but know you must do it for the sake of your soul.”
 This reminds me so much of the work of the Jungian Analyst, James Hollis, and his book, What Matters Most: Living a More Considered Life.
 He would likely propose that we simply must do what we must do for it is the nature of the soul’s work, or our fate, or destiny if you prefer.